 Law Library staff are the sole arbiters of permissible beverages.

 Food may not be consumed in the Westminster Law Library.
 No food or beverage is permitted in the Hughes Rare Book Room.

 Enforcement of Food and Drink Policy

-Anyone consuming food or prohibited drinks in the Law Library will be reminded of the food and drink policy and will be asked to relocate outside of the Law Library.
+Anyone consuming food or prohibited drinks in the Law Library will be reminded of the food and drink policy and asked to relocate outside of the Law Library.

 Flagrant and continued violations may result in sanctions or revoked library privileges.

 Law Library users are responsible for maintaining the cleanliness of their study spaces.
 Trash and recyclables must be placed in the appropriate containers, and spills must be cleaned immediately.
 Paper towels are available at the Circulation Desk if needed.
 Please report any spills involving books, furniture, or carpets to the library staff.

 Law Library users who refuse to comply with the Food & Drink Policy are considered in violation of the Law Library’s Appropriate Use Policy.